NusratNadira/3.2-Project/README.md

 # Federated XAI IDS

 ## Project Overview
-This is a web-based application that allows users to upload datasets, select machine learning models (ANN, CNN, RNN), and view the results.
+This is a web-based application (using streamlit) that allows users to upload datasets, select machine learning models (ANN, CNN, RNN), and view the results.

 ## Requirements
 - Python 3.x